beforesemicolon/markup/docs/documentation/templating/values.md

 ---
-name: Injected values
+name: Values
 order: 4.2
 title: Template Values - Markup by Before Semicolon
 description: How to inject and render values in templates in Markup by Before Semicolon
 layout: document
 ---

-## Injected values
+## Values

-As you may already know, you can inject values into [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) in JavaScript.
+If you ever worked with JavaScript [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) you may already know you can inject values.
 Since markup templates are just template literals, you can inject whatever you want and Markup will handle each value for you.

 ### Parsing